mhawkshaw/homebridge-enviroplus/README.md

 ## Plug-in Configuration

-The plug-in needs to know where to find the web server providing the JSON data (e.g. http://127.0.0.1:8001) along with the serial number of the device to uniquely identify it (you can also use your Raspberry Pi identifier).
+The plug-in needs to know where to find the MQTT broker providing the JSON data (e.g. mqtt://127.0.0.1:1883) along with the serial number of the device to uniquely identify it (you can also use your Raspberry Pi identifier).

 ```json
 {